We are PEACH (Privacy-Enabling AI and Computer- Human Interaction) Lab at the Northeastern University .

 News

-PEACH lab have a full paper and a workshop position paper accepted at this year's CHI conference!
+We have three papers accepted at this year's CHI conference!

 Research